A Guide to Basal Body Temperature and Ovulation (+BBT Chart)

 - Take your temperature before rising out of bed.

-- Use a BBT thermometer orally or vaginally.
-Use the same method every time.
+- Use a BBT thermometer orally.

 - Repeat the process for at least three cycles.